symfony/symfony-docs/configuration/micro_kernel_trait.rst

     cd web/
     $ symfony server:start

-Then see page in browser:
+Then visit the page in your browser:

     http://localhost:8000/random/10